Executive Leadership Team

 Dr. Solotaroff serves on several community boards including Health Share of Oregon and the Portland Business Alliance.

-Chief Housing and Strategy Officer
+Vice President and Strategy Officer

 Sean Hubert joined CCC in 2007 after a decade managing affordable housing communities in Oregon and Washington.
 Sean has overseen over $340 million in real estate development at CCC including 1,650 units of housing created or preserved and over 150,000 square feet of clinic and service space.
 As strategy officer, he is responsible for collaboratively developing, communicating, executing and sustaining CCC’s strategic initiatives.
 He also supports CCC’s communication, policy and advocacy work to improve overall systems alignment for comprehensive and effective housing, health, recovery and employment approaches.